 - Share your problem with supportive friends or other family members.

-- Go for medical appointments together so that you both understand the tests and procedures.
+- Go for medical appointment together so that you both understand the fertility tests and procedures.

 - Discuss boundaries with your partner.